-STEPHANIE GALLOWAY BROWN is a portrait artist and teacher with a passion for culture and a remarkable story working mostly in the medium of beeswax, oil & encaustics.
+STEPHANIE GALLOWAY BROWN is a painter specialising in portraits with a passion for culture and a remarkable story working mostly in the medium of oils and beeswax.

 She stumbles upon real life subjects going about their everyday lives and is often inspired to delve into the essence of their life behind the portrait.
 She endeavours to share her discoveries of the gems in our midst.

 This path also led to her recent portrait project which took on a life of its own to became a book and exhibition called the Face of Extraordinary: Volunteers..

 Stephanie has been selected as a finalist in several major Australian art awards including: 2013 – Salon des Refusés (Archibald), 2012 - Mortimore Art Prize, 2011 - Mortimore Art Prize, 2010 – Salon des Refusés (Archibald); 2009 – Black Swan Portrait Prize; 2008 – Shirley Hannan National Portrait Award; and 2008 – Mortimore Art Prize.

 She is also a selected member for Portrait Artists Australia and a portrait art tutor.

 She works mostly from commissions with many artworks hung in private collections around Australia and New Zealand.